Emma Watson: 2010–2016: Independent films and mainstream work

-2017–present: Recent career
+2017–present: Recent career and hiatus

 Watson starred as Belle in the 2017 live-action Disney adaptation of Beauty and the Beast directed by Bill Condon, and starring opposite Dan Stevens as the Beast.
 She was given autonomy within Belle's portrayal; she re-characterised her as an assistant to her inventor father and incorporated bloomers and boots into her wardrobe.
 The film grossed over $1.2 billion at the worldwide box office and emerged as the second-highest-grossing film of 2017 and the 17th-highest-grossing film of all time.
 Her reported fee was $3 million upfront with profit participation, bringing her salary up to $15 million.
 The film garnered positive reviews; Richard Roeper of the Chicago Sun-Times thought her performance was "all pluck and spunk and sass and smarts and fierce independence as Belle".
 Watson later said "When I finished the film, it kind of felt like I had made that transition into being a woman on-screen".

 In the same year, she starred opposite Tom Hanks in the film adaptation of Dave Eggers' novel The Circle as Mae Holland, who begins working at a powerful tech corporation and enters a perilous situation concerning surveillance and freedom.
 The film received negative reviews but was a moderate box office success.
 In 2019, Watson starred as Meg March in Greta Gerwig's adaptation of Louisa May Alcott's novel Little Women, co-starring with Saoirse Ronan, Florence Pugh, Laura Dern, Timothée Chalamet, and Meryl Streep.
 On the premise, Watson has stated "I think [Little Women] was good literary device to explain that there's not one way to be a feminist....
 [Meg's] way of being a feminist is making the choice – because that's really, for me anyway, what feminism is about.
 Her choice is that she wants to be a full-time mother and wife."
 Forbes stated that "Watson has perhaps the most challenging [...] role, as the proverbial straight woman of the sisters who is put on the defensive when her dreams end up being the most conventional of the lot."
 The film was critically acclaimed and grossed over $218 million against its $40 million budget.